DMD1070/DMD1070.github.io/README.md

 ## Credits

-There are other web design curriculums which this one is indepted to.
+There are other web design curriculums which this one is indebted to.
 They include:

 - [Teach the Web](http://teachtheweb.com/)
 - [It's My Web](http://people.mozilla.org/~cmills/st-chads/)